Giasuddin Al Mamun

 Giasuddin Al Mamun is a Bangladeshi businessman.
-He is a friend and business partner of the politician Tarique Rahman.
-Mamun has been in jail since 2007 due to his convictions on numerous corruption cases.
-He has been sentenced to 20 years imprisonment on 3 cases, 2 of which are for corruption.
-He is also accused in 20 other cases relating to extortion, corruption, illegal arms possession, and tax evasion.
+He is a friend and business partner of Tarique Rahman.
 Mamun owned the now-defunct television channel Channel 1.

+He was accused in more than 19 cases relating to extortion, corruption, illegal arms possession, and tax evasion.

 Career

-Mamun was a school friend of Tarique Rahman.
+Mamoon was a school friend of Tarique Rahman.
 In 1991, he became a businessman with an investment of Tk.
 39,000.
 By 1996, his wealth reached Tk.
 33.94 crore with 45 banks accounts in Bangladesh and abroad.
-He accumulated even more money during the next BNP government from 2001 to 2006 due to his close relations with Tarique Rahman.
-He earned thousands of crores of taka by selling concrete poles to the Rural Electrification Board via his business firm Khamba Ltd.
+He accumulated even more money during the rule of the next BNP-led coalition government from 2001 to 2006 due to his close relations with Tarique Rahman, son of former Prime minister and BNP politician, Begum Khaleda Zia.
+He earned hundred of crores of taka by selling concrete poles to the Rural Electrification Board via his business firm, Khamba Ltd.